BAMresearch/NFDI4IngModelValidationPlatform/docs/benchmarks/linear elasticity/plate-with-hole.md

 \end{aligned}
 $$

 with the material parameters $E,\nu$ -- the Youngs modulus and Poisson ratio.
 The traction $\boldsymbol t$ is the Cauchy stress tensor multiplied by the normal vector on the boundary $\boldsymbol \sigma \cdot \boldsymbol n$.
-Prescribing a value $\tilde{\boldsymbol t}$ is referred to as a Neumann boundary condition in computational mechanics.
+Prescribing a value $\tilde{\boldsymbol t}$ on a subset of the boundary $\partial\Omega$ is referred to as a Neumann boundary condition in computational mechanics.
 In this specific example,

 $$
 \tilde{\boldsymbol t} =\boldsymbol\sigma_\mathrm{analytical} \cdot \boldsymbol{n}.